Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Main Results

 The first step in our enterprise is to find error bounds for approximations of functions in the reproducing kernel Hilbert space $\cH$ in terms of distributional finite linear combinations of functions of type $K_x$.
+To do that, we use the celebrated Markov-Bienaym\'e-Chebyshev Inequality on the concentration of probability measures to obtain regions of large measure with small approximation error, in terms of the Hilbert space norm and not simply the uniform norm.